 However, you have a vast plethora of choices.
-Whether you like Old World Wines generally characterised as the wines from France or you prefer New World Wines from North and South America or Australia.
+Whether you like Old World Wines generally characterised as the wines from France or prefer New World Wines from North and South America or Australia.

-Wine and your Event
+Wine and Your Event

 Most supermarkets sell excellent wine.
 However, if you have any leftover wine, you will not be able to give it back to a supermarket.
 You may be able to sell a box to your friends or family.
-Word of warning though, don’t try and sell it on Facebook.
-You will be receiving a visit from the Police asking for a personal alcohol licence, etc.
+Word of warning though, don’t try and sell it on Facebook, or you will be receiving a visit from the Police asking for a personal alcohol licence, etc.

 If you are having a big event, you are better off buying from someone like Majestic.
 They will allow you to buy the wine and bring back any you don’t use, assuming that it hasn’t been opened.

-If you want something a little bit grander then maybe a Gavi or a Chablis.
-There are other wines out there similar to both of these wines such as the Lyrarakis Assyrtiko 2020, from Crete.
-This is a bone dry wine and is marketed as Crete’s answer to Chablis without the price.
+Firstly you want quality, easy-drinking wines.
+It is probably better to choose a wine by the grape rather than an individual wine.
+For the white, I would choose either a Chardonnay or a Pinot Grigio, both are very easy drinkable wines not too dry.
+There are many to choose from both old and new world.
+If you want something a little bit grander, then maybe a Gavi or a Chablis; there are other wines out there similar to both of these wines.
+The Lyrarakis Assyrtiko 2020, from Crete, is a bone dry wine marketed as Crete’s answer to Chablis without the price.
 It is a fantastic wine and is very drinkable.
-In fact I tried it out on Christmas Day and it has to be said that I would be very happy to see this on my table at an event.
+In fact, I tried out on Christmas Day.
+It has to be said that I would be delighted to see this on my table at an event.

 Red wines can be a bigger minefield than white wines.
-Again; stick to buying wine by grape instead of brand.
-Shiraz, Merlot, and Pinot Noir are all excellent examples of an easy-drinking red wine.
+Again, stick to buying wine by grape instead of brand.
+Shiraz, Merlot, and Pinot Noir are excellent examples of an easy-drinking red wine.
 If you want to have a higher-end wine, then try a good Malbec from Argentina, the Viñalba’ Reserve’ Malbec 2019, Mendoza for example.

-Lastly, I just want to talk about Mobile bars and how they can help you find the best wines for your event.
+Lastly, I want to talk about Mobile bars and how they can help you find the best wines for your event.